Automated tumble spray machine

-The idea: An automated tumble spray machine that featured hands-free transfer through multiple stages.
+An automated tumble spray machine that featured hands-free transfer through multiple stages.
 The machine also included a more systematic loading scheme whereby loads were set by weight.
 Here’s how it works:

 - Parts are dumped onto a conveyor until the desired load weight is reached.